 The Old Town is the vibrant heart of Nice.
 With its narrow, shadowy streets, cozy squares, colourful markets, baroque churches and jumble of pastel houses, Vieux Nice looks and feels much as it must have about two centuries ago.
 The sounds are different though, at least at night when music from the bars and nightclubs fills the air with rhythm.
 The bustle of tourists and shoppers is replaced by teams of young clubbers prowling the streets for the latest hangout.
-Especially on summer evenings, the Old Town resembles a vast open-air party.
+On summer evenings the Old Town resembles a vast open-air party.

 But during the day, Vieux Nice harbours some remarkable buildings that recall Nice's eventful history.